 - Family support and individual supportive counseling.

-- Narrating encouraging stories of resilience and positivity that might inspire the individual and help in recuperation.
+- Narrating encouraging stories of resilience and positivity that might inspire the individual.

 The quality of life measure works on the principles of positive psychology and cognitive therapy (Frisch, 2006).
-It helps clients discover their goals in life, motivates them to follow their dreams and look inside for finding a deeper meaning of self-satisfaction.
-It uses measures like the Quality of Life Inventory (QOLI) and the CASIO model of self-satisfaction and follows a step-by-step treatment process.
+It helps clients discover their goals in life and motivates them to follow their dreams and look inside for finding a deeper meaning of self-satisfaction.
+Therapy focusing on quality of life may use measures like the Quality of Life Inventory (QOLI) and CASIO model of self-satisfaction.

-Hope helps to “dwell in possibilities” (Emily Dickinson).
-As a positive psychology intervention, hope therapy operates on the theory of hope that suggests that emotions can be evaluated or changed according to fruitful goal pursuits (Synder, 2002; Lopez, Floyd et al., 2000).
+As a positive psychology intervention, hope therapy operates on the theory of hope which suggests that emotions can be evaluated or changed according to fruitful goal pursuits (Lopez et al., 2000; Snyder, 2002).

-The goal of the hope therapy is to enhance insight and help to reconnect with the self.
+The goal of hope therapy is to enhance insight and help individuals reconnect with their sense of self.
 It uses a semi-structured format, blending standardized tests with subjective ones, and involves four steps:

 - Finding hope